getkub/DataAlerter/README.md

 DataAlerter
 ===========

-Automating Alerting functionality across Big Data environment (Splunk, Hadoop etc.) to existing Event Management and display systems like Tivoli Omnibus, Nagios and so on.
-The project tries to provide all relevant libraries and communication protocols in a systematic manner
+Cross Alerting functionality across Event Management Systems && Big Data environment (Splunk, Hadoop etc.) to existing Event Management.
+The project tries to integrate/provide all relevant libraries and communication protocols into a single package

+Examples
+- Alerting functionality from Splunk to Tivoli using PostZMsg